 This is the second post looking at the story of John Muir’s Dunbar homes after the Muirs left for America.
 The amount of detail available grows – as does the pace of change in both ownership and occupancy.
-This post focuses solely on John Muir’s childhood home, next door to his birthplace.
+This post focuses solely on John Muir’s childhood home, next door to his birthplace, now 130-134 High Street.

 The Muirs Move On